WHO AM I?

 There are millions of people around the world suffering from different disabilities, chronic illnesses, mental illnesses, long term injuries and more.
 Each of those have people in their life that are desperate to understand more about the impact of these conditions.
 However health is still an awkward topic for many people, and disability is still seen as a subject to be discussed in hushed tones.
 I would like to encourage more openness, and in turn help bring people closer together through mutual respect and understanding.

 Intended to act as a safe place for other sufferers to visit, I built up my website with the mentality that I had to be brutally honest in order for it to help others.
-Read in over 90 different countries, translated into over 50 languages and a social media following of over 10k strong - I feel as though I might be getting there.
+Read in over 90 different countries, translated into over 50 languages and a social media following of over 12k strong, I feel as though I might be getting there.

-As a graphic designer I use a mix of visuals and copy to translate how life with illness feels and work with a variety of individuals, business, brands and charities.
-My aim is to build authentic online spaces, design products, and switch up marketing to be inclusive for all.
+As a graphic designer I use a mix of visuals and copy to translate how life with illness feels, particularly in your teens and twenties - your good years so they say.
+I think there needs to be much more information out there about health and ill health aimed at younger people, presented in a way that attracts them, and so I work with a variety of individuals, brands and charities in order to do so.
+My main passions are building authentic online spaces, designing products, and switching up marketing to be inclusive for all.